karibu-cap/orange_money_apis_js/README.md

 # Orange Money Apis

-A javascript api for OrangeMoney payment.
+A javascript api for OrangeMoney payment